+a.
 To

-This field contains the recipient of the email.
-In most CM systems, it is initially filled with the email address of the ticket's main customer (if provided).
-Depending on the system configuration, you see the email address and/or the name of the recipient.
+This field contains the recipient of the e-mail.
+In most CM systems, it is initially filled with the e-mail address of the ticket's main customer (if provided).
+If the e-mail address is stored in the CM system, the recipient's name is shown.
+Otherwise, you see the e-mail address.
 You can remove the recipient by clicking the little cross next to the name and you can add multiple recipients separated by a comma.
-As soon as you start typing the recipient's email address or name, the CM system suggests matching recipients.
+As soon as you start typing the recipient's e-mail address or name, the CM system suggests matching recipients.

+b.
 Cc/show Cc

-This field contains the recipients which should receive a copy of the email.
+This field contains the recipients which should receive a copy of the e-mail.
 If the Cc field is not displayed, click the show Cc link.

+c.
 Bcc/show Bcc

-This field contains the recipients which should receive a blind copy of the email.
+This field contains the recipients which should receive a blind copy of the e-mail.
 If the Bcc field is not displayed, click the show Bcc link.

+d.
 Reply-To

-This field contains the reply-to address used in the email.
+This field contains the reply-to address used in the e-mail.
 This is usually a system address.
 Do not change it!

+e.
 Subject

-This field contains the email subject.
+This field contains the e-mail subject.
 The subject is set automatically by the system.
 Do not change it!
 Otherwise the replies might not be correctly attached to the ticket.